 If you have an “outdoor cat”, or even if you don’t, all drivers in the family should make a habit of beeping the horn twice and waiting 15 seconds before starting any vehicle.
 Cats routinely find warmth and shelter underneath and around the engine compartment.

 Now, get to work.
-Summer preparations are just around the corner! 😉
+Spring and Summer preparations are just around the corner! 😉